bitsofcotton/p0/README.md

 So the context itself will change on recursive apply result, twice is too much but we suppose the benefit first to shaggy, second to oval.
 -&gt; disabled in the latest version, we always take to normalize. -&gt; disabled, this isn't needed with clang -O0 condition.

+# Tips on improvement on continuity
+We can logscale input then expscale output.
+This causes improve continuity but this isn't implemented.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing
 * https://1drv.ms/u/s!AnqkwcwMjB_PaDIfXya_M3-aLXw?e=qzfKcU
 * https://ja.osdn.net/users/bitsofcotton/

+# Real close
+2023/02/28